ddc-java-15/reminder-buddy/docs/index.md

 * Sometimes it's a location that reminds you of what you need to do, add this to access your spatial memory!
 * Without a location established, it can be more difficult to recall where you are supposed to be, but the app will function without it!

-## Stretch goals/possible enhancements

-Send reminders to friends and family in a similar style Have a charicature that serves as your buddy (cute and cuddly) Color-coded flashcards that help people determine the zone
-* Red for personal
-* Green for business
-* Blue for friends

 ## Copyright and license